 How to Use Monday Project Management Software

-Using Monday project management software is simple because everything works through visual steps.
+Using Monday project management software is simple because everything works through visual steps, just like many modern Project Management Apps.
 You start by setting up a board, adding tasks, and arranging your workflow in a way that feels natural to your team.
-Each step becomes clearer once you see everything in one place, and updates happen in real time.

 1. Create Your First Board